HyperTag/documentation/src/content/cloud-destinations/google-bigquery.md

 Now, to the good stuff!

-# What is Google BigQuery?
+## What is Google BigQuery?

 BigQuery is Google Cloud Platform's custom take on a traditional Postgres database.
 In Google's words, "[Google BigQuery is an enterprise data warehouse that solves this problem by enabling super-fast SQL queries using the processing power of Google's infrastructure.](https://cloud.google.com/bigquery/what-is-bigquery)" It's cost-effective at nearly any level, capable of scaling from gigabytes to petabytes without a loss in performance.

-# Why send data to Google BigQuery using MetaRouter?
+## Why send data to Google BigQuery using MetaRouter?

 This guide will explain how to integrate BigQuery into MetaRouter's platform as a destination, allowing you to leverage Google's technology to access, store, and query your customer data.

 Our connector periodically runs an ETL (Extract - Transform - Load) process that pulls raw event data in our data bucket, processes and transforms those raw events into a structured format, and then inserts structured event data from our bucket into your BigQuery cluster.

-# Getting Google BigQuery set up with MetaRouter
+## Getting Started with Google BigQuery and MetaRouter

-## Setting up your BigQuery dataset
+### Setting up your BigQuery dataset

 **\*Note**: If you already have your dataset created, you can skip this step\*